BASED IN SLIGO, IRELAND

 Many have speculated that although the Indian gimmick helped the band overcome the anonymity that had plagued them as The Casino, it was their stage presence and musical variety that sustained them as a top act.
 Not only did they have the typical brass section of the showbands, but they also could switch to the accordion, and well as having a front man in Noel Brady that could rock with the best of them.
 They were an all around band that provided everything a dancer could need.

 Amazingly, despite the upheaval that characterized the showband scene in the early and mid 70's with lead singers coming and going, and gimmicks everywhere, the Indians maintained their popularity and drawing ability through it all.
 It wasn't until the late seventies that things changed for the band.
-The next lineup change took place in 1976 when Doug Walsh was replaced by Derry Whitelaw (who also took the stage name Spotted Tail) on keyboards.
+The next lineup change took place in October, 1975 when Doug Walsh decided to leave the music business to study classical music and was replaced by Derry Whitelaw (who also took the stage name Spotted Tail and was previously a member of Doc Carroll's Nightrunners) on keyboards.

 When Derry left, the remaining Indians decided not to replace him and Eamon Keane moved over to feature more on keyboards than trumpet.
 They reduced their lineup from seven to six members, a fairly typical move in the late seventies as the ballroom scene continued to slowly shrink.
 They would remain that way until the mid 1980's.

-Throughout the 1970's the band released albums of country music which sold very well.
-They had a stable following and continued to draw big crowds in the ballrooms despite the lack of a hit record.
+Throughout the 1980's the band released albums of country music which sold very well.
+They had a stable following and continued to draw big crowds in the ballrooms despite the lack of a hit single.
 The creation of the Apaches did little to affect the success of the Indians.

 More to come.......